Posted on : August 25, 2020 by Clinic One Team on Children Health

 - Avoid forcing your toddler to finish everything, but be grateful that they tried a few spoons full of their meal.
 Remember that they don’t need it all so let them decide.

 - Try to create a positive and happy eating environment.
 Always make your mealtime, happy, social, and family occasions to cherish the food you prepared.

 - Try making new food for your child so that they become interested in eating.
 While it may take some time for them to adapt but the result can be great if they like it.

-- Try to follow your child’s needs, interest, and lead to see if they are happy, interested, or cranky about the food.
+- Try to follow your child’s needs, interests, and lead to see if they are happy, interested, or cranky about the food.

-3. Why is my children’s health not well?
+3. Why is my child’s health not well?